Learn about the 5 common bad food habits in teenagers and how to fix them.

 When do girls stop growing?

 Puberty for girls begins around age 10 years with menses starting around age 12 1/2.
-Most girls finish the majority of their growth two years after they start their period.
+Most girls finish the majority of their growth two years after they start their period, typically around age 14 or 15.

 When do boys stop growing?